whalderman/search-quality-rater-guidelines-tldr/docs/page-quality-rating-guideline/low-quality-pages.md

 ## Distracting Ads/SC

 We expect Ads and SC to be visible.
-However, some Ads, SC, or interstitial pages (i.e., pages displayed before or after the content you are expecting) make it difficult to use the MC.
+However, some Ads, SC, or [interstitial pages]() (i.e., pages displayed before or after the content you are expecting) make it difficult to use the MC.
 Pages with Ads, SC, or other features that distract from or interrupt the use of the MC should be given a **Low** rating.

 A single pop-over Ad with a clear and easy-to-use close button is not terribly distracting, though may not be a great user experience.
 However, difficult-to-close Ads that follow page scrolls can be truly distracting and make the MC difficult to use.

-The content of the Ads, SC, or other features may be distracting as well: sexually suggestive images such ashere, grotesque images such as here, and porn Ads on non-porn pages should be considered very distracting.
+The content of the Ads, SC, or other features may be distracting as well: sexually suggestive images such as [here](), grotesque images such as [here](), and porn Ads on non-porn pages should be considered very distracting.

 Finally, Ads and SC can be distracting if the titles or images of the Ads or SC are shocking or disturbing.
-Here is an example of a page with shocking and exaggerated titles, images, and text in the Ads and SC.
+[Here]() is an example of a page with shocking and exaggerated titles, images, and text in the Ads and SC.

 **Important**: The **Low** rating should be used if the page has Ads, SC, or other features that interrupt or distract from using the MC.